mathiasg12/react-ca-mathiasg/README.md

 - Colors: The primary color is dark blue: rgb(57, 71, 89), and white.
 Secondary colors include an orange color for the logo and button color: rgb(255, 165, 1).
 - Grid: There is a single-column grid for mobile and a responsive 2-4 column grid for desktop and tablets.

+## Functionality

+- Working cart made with zustand
+- users can add to cart
+- users can remove items from cart
+- users can clear cart
+- users can procced to checkout
+- users can view a total price of all products on cart
+- users can view a product specific page by clicking the product card
+- all products are fetch from the Noroff Api
+- reviews on a product are fetched and displayed if there are any
+- contact form
+- all inputs are validated using yup form controll
+- look-ahead searchbar with a overlay that shows products that matches the search

 ## Built with

 - React